 Sources

-- UNESCO, Archaeological Ruins at Moenjodaro, WHS reference 138, inscribed 1980
+- UNESCO, Archaeological Ruins at Moenjodaro, WHS reference 138

 - Jonathan Mark Kenoyer, Ancient Cities of the Indus Valley Civilization, Oxford University Press, 1998